Media Browser / Video Browser has always been free as-in-beer and free as-in-speech.

 I've been using Media Browser for a while and it really is the center peice of my Home Theater.
 Hands down I would pay up to $50.00 for the software in the form of a donation or whatever.

-Miked almost 15 years ago
+Miked over 15 years ago

 Miked